Thermodynamic coprocessor for linear operations with input-size-independent calculation time based on open quantum system

-Every row of the matrix $P_1$ is a normalized vector.
-Hence, if $n=m_1$, then $P_1$ is a stochastic-row matrix, i.e. transition matrix of a Markov chain~\cite{bocharov2011queueing}.
+Here ${J}_{1,0}^{(k)}$ is energy flow through the $\omega_1$ mode of the $k$-th copy of the OQS, and $p_{1,1}^{(k)}$ is $p_{1,1}$ in the $k$-th copy of the OQS.
+Every row of the matrix $P_1$ is a normalized positive vector.
+Hence, if $n=m$, then $P_1$ is a stochastic-row matrix, i.e., transition matrix of a Markov chain~\cite{bocharov2011queueing}.

-Note that in parallel with this procedure, vector-matrix multiplication happens at other close groups of $\omega_\kappa$, while different groups are well separated.
+Note that in parallel with this procedure, vector-matrix multiplication happens at other modes of the OQS.
 This is similar to the way the parallel scalar product is implemented by different $\omega_\kappa$ described above.
-Input vectors $\vec{n}(\omega_\kappa,\vec{T})$ of different groups are functionally dependent on the first $\vec{n}(\omega_1,\vec{T})$ input vector.
+Input vectors $\vec{n}(\omega_\kappa,\vec{T})$ at different modes are functionally dependent on the first $\vec{n}(\omega_1,\vec{T})$ input vector.
 Thus, the results of these parallel computations are not totally independent but might be useful for feature extraction and object recognition~\cite{guyon2008feature,mutlag2020feature,li2018learning}.

+To implement the second option the input vectors $\vec{n}(\omega_\kappa,\vec{T})$ should be approximately the same at the used OQS's modes.
+Thus, we need to use degenerate modes of the OQS or modes with close frequencies.
+If one handles independent management of the dissipation rates of OQS's modes with different frequencies, this second option can be realized multiple times in the frequency domain of the OQS with several well-separated-by-frequency-gaps groups of the modes.
+Along with the copying of the system, this can boost the total rate of computations per unit area.

-The ability to manage dissipation rates can be used to implement learning process in this system.
+The ability to manage dissipation rates can also be used to implement learning process in this system.
 Indeed, with a feedback loop being designed, comparison of the computation result with the target result can be utilized for the dissipation rates' managing~\cite{doyle2013feedback,li2018learning}.